Marietas/stock-analysis/README.md

 ## Results
 To compare the stock performance between 2017 and 2018 and provide a refactored analysis, I worked with the original script called “challenge_starter_code.vbs” and renamed it to “VBA_Challenge.
 Vbs” afterward.
 To provide a more efficient code able to reduce the execution time, I used the function “tickerindex” that was applied for the following variables: “tickerVolumes”, “tickerStartingPrices,” and “tickerEndignPrices”.
 By using this function and applying the For loop and conditional analysis with [If then], I was able to structure and organize the original script to make it 4x faster.

 The code below shows the adjusted script for the four questions required.

 ## Summary
 ### What are the advantages or disadvantages of refactoring code?
 #### Advantages
-- Makes the code easier to understand, as the script becomes cleaner and more organized.
+- It makes the code easier to understand as the script becomes cleaner and more organized.
-- Helps finding bus
+-	Helps to find bugs
 -	Helps to improve the execution time
-- Make the code more flexible to adapt to changes or updates of the software
+-	It makes the code more flexible to adapt to changes or updates of the software.

 #### Disadvantages:
-- Time consuming when the code is large and complex
+-	Time-consuming when the code is large and complex
-- Easy to misinterpret if the original script is not well explained and the developer is unable to fully understand the procedure.
+-	It is easy to misinterpret if the original script is not well explained and the developer cannot fully understand the procedure.
 -	The cost and time of refactoring can be higher than creating a new code.
-- Refactoring requires a very solid test procedure as well a time to complete the tests.
+-	Refactoring requires a substantial test procedure as well a time to complete the tests.

 ### How do these pros and cons apply to refactoring the original VBA script?
-The biggest pro of refactoring the code was that the execution time was reduced from x to x for 2017 and from x to x for 2018.
-On the other side, the biggest con was to try to understand the logic of the original script.
+The biggest pro of refactoring the code was reducing the execution time by estimated four times compared to the original script.
+On the other side, the biggest con was to try to understand the original script's logic.
 In some instances, I believe that the time of refactoring could have been higher than creating a new code from Scratch.